ElasticScattering/ElasticScattering/README.md

 ![T3 MF0](https://user-images.githubusercontent.com/25907608/170357566-d476233d-febd-4996-9374-0275faa2c3e2.png)

-Program to computes the lifetime of particles scattering around in a field of impurities.
+CLI tool to simulate the lifetime of particles scattering around in a field of impurities.

 The project can be run by giving it a config file, for example: `cl-es.exe examples/small.config`.
 The config allows you to tune various parameters of the simulation, such as the magnetic field strength and temperature, and the scale of the simulation.
+This config can also be used to execute multiple simulations in a row, in order to use multiple samples, or compute a range of magnetic fields in one go.

 The results of a simulation are put inside a folder, with optional visualizations of intermediate results (see image above) and performance metrics.